Homological algebra of Nakayama algebras and 321-avoiding permutations: Relation to 321-avoiding permutations and proofs

 \begin{definition} The \emph{connectivity set} of a permutation $\sigma\in S_n$ is the set of indices $1\leq i \leq n$ such that $\sigma(k)<i$ for all $k<i$.
 The \emph{support size} $\mathfrak{s}(\sigma)$ of $\sigma$ is defined as the cardinality $k$ such that $\pi$ is the minimal product of transpositions of the form $s_i$ and $k$ is the number of distinct $s_i$ that appear. \end{definition}

 We refer to \url{http://www.findstat.org/StatisticsDatabase/St000019} for more data on the support size.
 In particular we have that the connectivity set is the complement of the support.
-And thus we can calculate the support size of a permutation using the connectivity set as we will do in the following. \begin{theorem} Let $\pi\in S_n$ a 321-avoiding permutation (not the identity) with $\{i_1,\dots, i_r\}$ the set of all excedance locations of $\pi$, corresponding to an $n$-Dyck path using the Billey-Jockusch-Stanley bijection.
-The connectivity set of $\pi$ is of following cardinality:
+And thus we can calculate the support size of a permutation using the connectivity set as we will do in the following. \begin{theorem} Let $\pi\in S_n$ be a 321-avoiding permutation (not the identity) with $\{i_1,\dots, i_r\}$ the set of all excedance locations of $\pi$, corresponding to an $n$-Dyck path using the Billey-Jockusch-Stanley bijection.
+The connectivity set of $\pi$ has the following cardinality:

 \end{theorem} \begin{proof} Let

 According to the Billey-Jockusch-Stanley bijection, we must fill the missing entries in increasing order.
 Since $i_1<\pi(i_1)$ we first fill the entries with the numbers $1, 2,\dots, i_1-1$.
 Therefore, the permutation takes the following form: